Reflection, Rotation and Translation

 direction of rotation, we use the terms clockwise and

-In Grade 5, we rotated shapes about a vertex of that shape.
+, we rotated shapes about a vertex of that shape.
 In

 Grade 6, we will rotate about a centre of rotation on a